Tips for Cleaning Your AC System

-With summer winding down in Justin, now is an ideal time to get a kick start on air conditioner maintenance.
+With summer ending in Justin, now is a great time to get ahead on air conditioner maintenance.

-If you haven’t taken care of it this year, it could be clogged with dirt and yard refuse.
-This buildup can decrease your unit’s efficiency and cause it to break down.
-Or require replacement more quickly.
+If you haven’t cleaned it lately, it could be full of dust and debris from your yard.
+This buildup can limit your unit’s efficiency and cause it to break down.
+Or make it wear out faster.

-We advise having your air conditioning system professionally serviced annually.
+We suggest having your air conditioning system professionally tuned-up every year.
 Why?
 A clean unit can be more energy efficient, which could save you money on energy costs.

-Regular AC maintenance also helps our technicians discover and address small issues before they develop into expensive problems.
+Consistent AC maintenance also helps our technicians discover and take care of slight issues before they become costly problems.

 Related: How to Keep Your Air Conditioner from Failing